Samuel James: Theatre

 James is an experienced theatre actor and singer, having appeared in the 2002 West End musical production of The Full Monty (adapted from the 1997 film of the same name) as Malcolm and as Houdini in the original London production of the Broadway musical Ragtime.
 He also played the cowardly lion in The Wizard of Oz at Birmingham Repertory Theatre.

 He has twice performed at The National Theatre: in Women Beware Women, directed by Marianne Elliott and as Fabian in Twelfth Night (starring Rebecca Hall and directed by her father, Sir Peter Hall).

 In 2007, James starred as Todd in the World premiere of Stockholm, a new play by Bryony Lavery.
 The production opened at The Drum Theatre, Plymouth before embarking on a critically acclaimed UK tour, eventually garnering a Best Touring Production nomination at the 2008 TMA Awards.

 James returned to The Drum Theatre in 2009 to play the part of Ratineau in Carl Grose's new play, Grand Guignol, directed by Simon Stokes.

 In 2011 he appeared in Headlong Theatre's Decade, a site specific production marking the 10th anniversary of the 11 September 2001 attacks.
-Directed by Rupert Goold and featuring a 20 strong writing team including Abi Morgan, John Logan and Mike Bartlett; the "brilliant theatrical installation" ran from 1 September to 11 October at the former site of London's World Trade Centre, St Katherine Dock.
+Directed by Rupert Goold and featuring a 20 strong writing team including Abi Morgan, John Logan and Mike Bartlett; the "brilliant theatrical installation" ran from 1 September to 11 October at the former site of London's World Trade Centre, St Katharine Docks.

 In 2013 James played Tony in Mike Leigh's Abigail's Party, with former Eastenders star Hannah Waterman as Beverly and Martin Marquez as Lawrence.

 Later in 2013 he played Nick in Fault Lines, a new comedy written by Ali Taylor.
 Set in the offices of a fictional disaster relief charity, the play opened on 5 December at Hampstead Theatre and was directed by Lisa Spirling.
 Nichola McAuliffe and Alex Lawther also starred.